You are here

 The CEO encourages aspiring and current student entrepreneurs to explore and launch new ventures.
 The organization brings students together with successful entrepreneurs and innovators.
 Through lectures, panel discussions, and interactive workshops the club helps members gain unique insight and connections to the world of venturing.
 The annual business plan competition and the Lang Fund competition help students start their own businesses by providing expert feedback and start-up capital.
 CEO also sponsors site visits and careers treks to observe current start-ups, and supports the entrepreneur management curriculum and Lion’s Lab.

 Columbia Finance Organization (CFO)

-The Columbia Finance Organization is designed for students interested in careers in corporate finance.
-The mission of the club is to educate members about the opportunities and challenges that corporate finance professionals face across industries, to sponsor events that provide students the opportunity to expand their network within the field, and to assist students in obtaining internships and full-time employment.
+The Columbia Finance Organization (CFO) is a professional club run by Columbia Business School MBA students interested in careers in corporate finance.
+The mission of the club is to educate students about the opportunities and challenges that corporate finance professionals face across industries, to sponsor events that provide students the opportunity to expand their network within the field, and to assist students in obtaining internships and full-time employment.

 Columbia Student Investment Management Association (CSIMA)